 “Collecting emails changed our entire business structure.
-We used to have an adsense ad at the top of our site, but as soon as we swapped it out for an email collection box, we began going down a much more profitable revenue stream,” Jesse Carlson, who promotes his best survival knives list using emails he’s collected from Facebook shares, told SEO Expert Brad.
+We used to have an Adsense ad at the top of our site, but as soon as we swapped it out for an email collection box, we began going down a much more profitable revenue stream,” Jesse Carlson, who promotes his best survival knives list using emails he’s collected from Facebook shares, told SEO Expert Brad.
 “Now we build connections with users who are interested in our products and content.
-Before, we were chasing out tails, always ‘fixing ads’ and worrying about RPM.”
+Before, we were chasing our tails, always ‘fixing ads’ and worrying about RPM.”

 Create Product Reviews

 Find affiliate programs that host products that are relevant to your content.
-Sticking with the pizza website theme, you might look for pizza cookbook offers or even more expansive recipe offers (think Italian food).
+Sticking with the pizza website theme, you might look for pizza cookbook offers or even more expensive recipe offers (think Italian food).
 Create content that reviews that particular offer.